 Guns and Marijuana or Other Drugs

 Marijuana users and growers have the right to possess and own firearms.
 This constitutional right is under attack by those that do not like marijuana.
 The State and Federal government will attempt to take away your concealed carry permit if they learn that you are a Medical Marijuana Card holder.
 They can attempt to take you guns if they learn you use recreational marijuana.
 This is based on a federal law saying that drug addicts cannot possess guns.
 As is often the case, a reasonable and valid law is applied in such a way as to punish law abiding citizens.
-There is a huge difference between a medical patient or recreational marijuana user and a heroin or meth addict.
-If the police find your gun in the same room as a marijuana plant, you may be charged with a Special Offender Felony Drug Offense carrying a minimum 8 year prison sentence.
+There is a huge difference between a medical patient or a recreational marijuana user and a heroin or meth addict.
+If the police find your gun in the same room as a marijuana plant, you may be charged with a Special Offender Felony Drug Offense carrying a minimum 8-year prison sentence.

 The Special Offender law specifies that if a person uses, displays, or possesses a deadly weapon on his person or within immediate reach, at the time of the commission of a drug offense, then a special offender charge can be added.
-Under CRS§18-18-407(1)(f), a special offender count aggravates any felony drug offense (including marijuana cultivation, marijuana possession over 8 ounces or marijuana distribution) to a minimum term of 8 years of prison up to 48 years of prison.
-The definition of deadly weapon is extremely broad and could easily include a kitchen knife, as well as a gun, or even a bb gun, bottle, fist, foot, or shod foot.
+Under CRS§18-18-407(1)(f), a special offender count aggravates any felony drug offense (including marijuana cultivation, marijuana possession over 8 ounces, or marijuana distribution) to a minimum term of 8 years of prison up to 48 years of prison.
+The definition of a deadly weapon is extremely broad and could easily include a kitchen knife, as well as a gun, or even a bb gun, bottle, fist, foot, or shod foot.

 If you could be accused of any felony drug charge, including cultivation of medical marijuana, possession of medical marijuana or distribution of medical marijuana, possession, sale or distribution or manufacturing of methamphetamine or cocaine or magic mushrooms or heroin or prescription drugs, you should make certain that no guns are in the same area, meaning room, car and if possible building.
 I would also remove all knives and anything like a baseball bat from that area.

-That said, I believe that the United States Supreme Court case District of Columbia vs. Heller case, along with other Colorado cases, provide for an unfettered right to self defense in the home, even if you have marijuana (medical marijuana or recreational marijuana).
+That said, I believe that the United States Supreme Court case District of Columbia vs. Heller case, along with other Colorado cases, provide for an unfettered right to self-defense in the home, even if you have marijuana (medical marijuana or recreational marijuana).
 I believe that this law is over-broad and is ripe for appeal.
 It is safer not to risk a minimum of 8 years in prison to challenge the law.

 Other special offender felony drug laws involve prior felony conviction, public housing, proximity to schools.
 All of these increase your risk and expose you to mandatory prison time.